cinnData/PythonBootcamp/Cheatsheets/[PYC-02] Cheatsheet - Lists.md

 * `min()`: returns the largest items of a list whose items have a common type.
 It takes one positional argument.

 * `sorted()`: sorts a list of items of a common type, in ascending order.
 With the argument `reverse=True`, the list is sorted downwards.
+Besides `reverse`, it has another parameter with less interest.

 * `sum()`: returns the sum of the items of a numeric list.
 It takes one positional argument.